 Housing should be adaptable to meet the changing needs of people over time.
 Proposals which deliver housing at the higher access standards of Building Regulations will be viewed favourably.
 At least 25% of all new dwellings on any site should meet building regulation M4(2).

-On any scheme delivering 10 or more affordable rented properties, at least 5% of the affordable rented dwellings should meet building regulation M4(3)(a).
+On any scheme delivering 10 or more affordable rented properties, at least 10% of the affordable rented dwellings should meet building regulation M4(3)(a) subject to viability.